Coronavirus climbs into the Keyword Blocklists

 Business sectors like the travel and tourism industry are predicted to suffer and be negatively impacted in the future for an undetermined amount of time.
 Experts can’t really estimate the long-term effects that the coronavirus will have on travel websites and other industries that are adversely affected.

 SEO keyword research and SEO best practices should be an ongoing and routine part of your marketing campaign.
 In some instances, a single keyword taken out of context can sometimes cause the entire article or ad to be misinterpreted by search engines.
-A perfect example of this is when a was placed alongside unflattering reports about the coronavirus.
+A perfect example of this is when a cruise line ad was placed alongside unflattering reports about the coronavirus.
 Additionally, a campaign with an excessive keyword blocklist can restrict your ad spend and negatively affect your campaign.